exasol/script-languages-container-tool/doc/developer_guide/developer_guide.rst

 One of the Release Steps Failed (Partial Release)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. Check the Github action/workflow to see which steps failed
+1. Check the GitHub action/workflow to see which steps failed
 2. Finish or redo the failed release steps manually

 **Example**:

-*Scenario*: Publishing of the release on Github was successfully but during the PyPi release, the upload step got interrupted.
+*Scenario*: Publishing of the release on GitHub was successfully but during the PyPi release, the upload step got interrupted.

 *Solution*: Manually push the package to PyPi